AckerlyXu/heima/articles/storage/storage-import-export-service.md

 **Is the Azure Import/Export service available for CSP subscriptions?**

-No, the Azure Import/Export service does not support CSP subscriptions.
-The support will be added in the future.
+Azure Import/Export service does support CSP subscriptions.

 **Can I skip the drive preparation step for an import job or can I prepare a drive without copying?**